rockycookie/learning-notes/ddia_notes/single_node_index.md

     2. Use the value read from the hash map (segment file byte-offset) to fetch the actual data from the disk

 - How to delete:
-    1. append a special deletion record to the data file(sometimes called a tombstone)
+    1. append a special deletion record to the data file
     2. When log segments are merged, the tombstone tells the merging process to discard any previous values for the deleted key

 <br/>